alisaifee/flask-limiter/doc/source/index.rst

 Rate Limit Domain
 -----------------
-Each :class:`~flask_limiter.Limiter` instance is initialized with a `key_func` which returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.
+Each :class:`~flask_limiter.Limiter` instance is initialized with a :attr:`key_func` which returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.

 For simple setups a utility function is provided:

-* :func:`~flask_limiter.util.get_remote_address`: uses the `remote_address` of the request.
+:func:`~flask_limiter.util.get_remote_address` which uses the :attr:`remote_address` of the request.

 Please refer to :ref:`deploy-behind-proxy` for an example.

 Decorators
 ----------
-The decorators made available as instance methods of the :class:`~flask_limiter.Limiter` instance are
+Decorators made available as instance methods of the :class:`~flask_limiter.Limiter` instance to be used with the :class:`flask.Flask` application.

 .. _ratelimit-decorator-limit: